stdevel/poodle_protector/README.md

   -d, --debug           enable debugging outputs
-  -n, --no-backup       don't create backups if you like to like dangerously -l, --dry-run         only simulates what would be done -r, --service-reload  reloads the affected service using the appropriate
+  -n, --no-backup       don't create backups if you like to like dangerously -l, --dry-run         only simulates what would be done -r, --service-restart restarts the affected service using the appropriate
                         wrapper
 ```